Use report metrics

 Active sessions

 This metric is a count of sessions that are currently in progress.
-The system considers a session active if no agent has yet been assigned to it, it's awaiting agent acceptance, or agents are actively helping customers.
+The system considers a session active if no service representative has yet been assigned to it, it's awaiting service representative acceptance, or service representatives are actively helping customers.

 Closed sessions